 The idea behind a JBSP mortgage is to help someone purchase a property when they’re not in a financial position to do so on their own and for the owner to eventually take full responsibility for the mortgage repayments.
 With this in mind, the lender will more than likely expect you to be able to show your future plans to be able to make the repayments yourself regardless of the other applicant’s income.

-When you are in the position of being financially secure and can afford the mortgage repayments yourself, you are expected to remortgage.
+When you’re in the position of being financially secure and can afford the mortgage repayments yourself, you’re expected to remortgage.
 This releases your parent, or other applicant, from the mortgage so they no longer have to make monthly repayments.
 You can remortgage with your current lender or switch to a new one if you prefer.

 The drawbacks to a JBSP mortgage

 A JBSP mortgage is a huge commitment for the person who is not the legal owner.
-They are legally liable for the mortgage repayments but have no rights to the property and make no financial gain from it.
+They are legally liable for the mortgage repayments.
+However, they have no rights to the property and make no financial gain from it.
 If you stop making your mortgage repayments, for example, the other person named on the mortgage must pay your share.
-This could negatively affect your relationship in the future so you need to carefully consider if a JBSP mortgage is the right choice.
+This could negatively affect your relationship in the future.
+Therefore, you need to carefully consider if a JBSP mortgage is the right choice.

 In the event of your death, the executors of your will would have to arrange for your property to be sold.
 Until it is sold, though, the other person would have to continue making the full mortgage repayments.